sophiejotshi/dna-sequence-analysis-biopython/README.md

 # DNA Sequence Analysis Using Biopython

 ## About the Project
-This project is a basic bioinformatics pipeline written in Python to analyze DNA sequences in FASTA format.
+This project is a bioinformatics pipeline written in Python to analyze DNA sequences in FASTA format.
 It was created as a mini project to understand how biological sequence data can be processed programmatically using Biopython.

 The SARS-CoV-2 reference genome is used as the input sequence to demonstrate real biological data handling.